 Populate the electrolytic capacitors.
 These are the tallest components so we save them for last.
-They are polarized (i.e. they will only work in one direction), so note the vertical mark on the capacitor that indicates the negative side.
+They are polarized (i.e. they will only work in one direction), so note the vertical mark that indicates the negative side.
 The longer leg is positive and fits in the square pad.

 These are the last of the on-board components.
-Now is the time to go back to page 12 and insert the IC into the socket.
+Now is the time to go back to page 12 and insert the ICs into the sockets.